8bitfred/8bitfred/index.md

 nav_order: 1
 ---

-This site is dedicated to the classic ZX Spectrum videogame Fred, one of the very first videogames developed in Spain.
+Fred is one of the first video-games ever developed in Spain.
+You can learn about its [history](history) and the [game play](game) here.
+Or you can play a [port](retro-fred) of the original game.
+Enjoy!